-Table 51: Health and Human Service Provider Coordination Plan
+Table 51: Health and Human Service ProviderCoordination Plan

-Timeframe Action Items Inneiraine Within 2 Years Designate or hire staff who specialize in Americans with Disabilities Act (ADA) compliance.
+Timeframe Action Items Within 2 Years Designate or hire staff who specialize in Americans with Disabilities Act (ADA) compliance.
 Partner with HHS providers to share API portals and interfaces to ensure easy transportation payment coverage and benefits.
-Ongoing Work with health and human service providers to improve access to transit for disadvantaged populations such as including ADA compliant transit facilities and subsidized fare for people who are low-income, have disabilities, and are older adults.
+Ongoing Work with health and human service providers to improve access to transit for disadvantaged populations such as including ADA compliant transit facilities and subsidized fare for low-income, disabled, and senior riders.
 Update the Coordinated Transportation and Human Services Plan every 3-4 years (last updated 2018).